-- One episode of Mahou Sensei Negima! features this one in regards to Nodoka's feelings for Negi.
+- One episode of Negima!
+Magister Negi Magi features this one in regards to Nodoka's feelings for Negi.
 She still manages to tell him by the end of the episode.

-- The anime To Love-Ru does this a lot. in the first episode alone the main character tries to confess to his love interest and is stopped in order by a soccer ball to the head, a flower pot to the head, a garbage truck, a herd of rampaging elephants, and finally a crashing alien spaceship.
+- To Love Ru does this a lot.
+In the first episode alone the main character tries to confess to his love interest and is stopped in order by a soccer ball to the head, a flower pot to the head, a garbage truck, a herd of rampaging elephants, and finally a crashing alien spaceship.

 - Pretty much what happened constantly in the second arc of Cardcaptor Sakura with Syaoran trying to confess his love for Sakura.

 - Also done with Touya and Yukito, with a few twists: Touya was trying to tell Yukito that Yukito was dying, and all the interruptions caused by Nakuru were deliberate.

 - In D.N.Angel this happens to Daisuke when he tries to confess his love for Risa in the first anime episode.
 (In the manga he managed to tell her, but she flat-out rejected him.)